kurtosis-tech/kardinal/README.md

 [![Docker Hub](https://img.shields.io/badge/dockerhub-images-important.svg?logo=docker)](https://hub.docker.com/u/kurtosistech)
 # Kardinal

+> [!WARNING]
+> Please keep in mind that Kardinal is still under active development
+> and therefore full backward compatibility is not guaranteed before reaching v1.0.0.

 ## What is Kardinal?

 Kardinal is an open-source framework for creating extremely lightweight ephemeral development environments within a shared Kubernetes cluster.
 Between dev environments, Kardinal shares every microservice or database that can be feasibly be shared, optimizing for cloud costs and fast spin-up/tear-down.
 To see how much you would save using Kardinal for your particular architecture, check out the [cost saving calculator](https://kardinal.dev/calculator).